Are you in the mood for pizza without tomato sauce? You're in the right place!

 You can also use a half batch of my focaccia pizza dough for this chicken marasala pizza recipe!

-And finally, here's my go-to olive oil white pizza sauce for when I make pizzas without tomato sauce.
+And finally, I'll finish off this list with my go-to olive oil white pizza sauce that I use 90% of the time when I make pizzas without tomato sauce.

 I know it's not a whole pizza recipe, but it's a super versatile base for a pizza sauce that you can use when you dream up your own unique pizza creations without using tomato sauce!